AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >[!TAB Subscriptions]

 In [!DNL Stripe], you can use **subscriptions** to charge a customer on a recurring basis.
-For information on specific subscription attributes, visit the [[!DNL Stripe] API guide on subscriptions](https://docs.stripe.com/api/subscriptions).
+Read the [[!DNL Stripe] API guide on subscriptions](https://docs.stripe.com/api/subscriptions) for more information on specific subscription attributes.

 +++Select to view the Stripe Subscription object